 DTS (originally Digital Theater Systems) was founded in 1993 to compete with Dolby Labs for surround sound supremacy.
 The company got its big break when Steven Spielberg chose DTS for his dino-romp, Jurassic Park.

 Like Dolby Digital, DTS has since released a plethora of more advanced surround sound formats including DTS-HD High Resolution, which supports up to 7.1 speaker channels.
 DTS has also brought out a lossless format, DTS-HD Master Audio.
-There's also DTS:X, which competes with Dolby's Atmos.
+There is also DTS:X, which competes with Dolby's Atmos.

 What is the difference between DTS and Dolby Digital?